Motorcycle Accidents And How Lawyers Can Help

 Understanding the risks involved in riding and taking measures to reduce your vulnerability is essential.
 Motorcycle accidents happen too frequently on Utah’s roads.
 In 2021, 1.9% of all traffic accidents involved a motorcycle.
 The 1,163 motorcycle-related crashes resulted in 41 fatalities and 1,095 injuries to riders.

-Be Familiar With the Motorcycle Laws
+Be Familiar With the Motorcycle Laws In Utah

 As a rider, you must follow the same rules of the road as other motorists.
 However, there are special considerations for motorcyclists.
 Like auto vehicle drivers, the law requires you to have insurance.
 Your car insurance policy does not automatically cover your motorcycle.
 You need a special provision on your policy for your bike.